bbudescu/bbudescu.github.io/about.md

 - `threading`, `collections`, `json`, `pickle`, `csv`, `argparse` and many more...
 ##### 4.1.2.1.2.
 (Somewhat) General Purpose
 - `numpy`: in almost all projects have used at least some part of numpy.
 Being the _Lingua Franca_ when it comes to express data operations (structure definition, storage, access , slicing etc.), no matter what its source and nature is (tabular, images, numeric series etc.)
+    - honoroable mention for usefulness and speed: `numpy.linalg`
 - `qt`(`PyQt4` / `PyQt5` / `PySide`) for GUIs and, occasionally, real OS threads (working around python's GIL)

 ##### 4.1.2.1.3.
 Deep Learning